Learning the construction of 18th century garments helped me understand how to sew what I loved for everyday clothes: a touch of vintage style.

 When I wore this souvenir on this chilly day in Yorktown, Virginia, I received a compliment from someone, though my husband had to tell me about it, because the sweet lady had spoken in my left ear that doesn’t hear so well from head surgery years ago.

-It was so kind of her to notice and compliment me.
+It was so kind of her to notice and compliment me, and I feel badly that I didn’t realize so I could thank her.

 I loved this fun sundress, which I purchased at a yardsale on base at officer’s housing.